Laila Ali salutes social activism of athletes with awards

 ALI: You look at Colin Kaepernick, when nobody was on the same page with him.
 That was a tremendous amount of courage that he had — he lost his livelihood for it.
 Now people are applauding him, but nobody is offering to give him his job back and all the money he lost for trying to do good.
 Every piece of the puzzle is going to make a difference.
 I think my dad would definitely have something positive to say about the athletes that are taking a stand.

-AP: You have a long history with the WSF — on the board of trustee, a past president.
+AP: You have a long history with the WSF — on the board of trustees, a past president.
 Talk about the WSF programs throughout the country, especially in communities of color.

 ALI: I do understand the importance of sports and how it uplifts us as people.
 I want women and girls to have all the same opportunities as anyone else.
 The WSF is really about unlocking the potential of every girl and woman through the power of sports.
 It resonates through me so deeply.
 So much comes from playing sports, the discipline, confidence, learning how to harness that power within to be successful in life.